oneeve8/kobble-data/content/videonarrativehowto.md

 And then start typing!

 The only difference from a regular markdown file and a presentation file, is that we need to present the information in smaller chunks and create individual slides.
-Tdesignate each slide with three colons at the beginning and end of each slide.
+To designate each slide, use three colons at the beginning and end of each slide.

 Use the green arrows at the bottom of each slide to navigate your presentation.

-You may want to insert pictures and videos into your presentation, so we will show you how to do that next
+You may want to insert pictures and videos into your presentation, so we will show you how to do that next.

 ## Pictures and Videos

 Keep in mind that you can drop links to images and videos from the internet into Kobble.

+[show dragging and dropping video links and pictures

 But if you want to embed them into your Markdown presentation file, you can do that too!